spell1612/todo/readme.md

 * After installing requirements, setup laravel's global installer `$ composer global require laravel/insaller`
 * Go to the project folder and grab the project dependancies with `$ composer create-project --prefer-dist laravel/laravel <projectname>`
 * cd into projcet folder with `$ cd <projectname>`
+* Setup your local environment (create a database etc...)
 * Setup the ENVIRONMENT variables in the `.env` file.
 Create one if it's absent.
 * Use `$ php artisan serve` to host the default Laravel app at localhost:8000
 * use `$ php artisan make:migration <migrationname>` to create migrations which define the schema of the different tables in the database.